 1. RE-COOK HAM BONE IN WATER.
 For, like, a couple / few hours.

 2. SOAK SOUP BEANS OVERNIGHT.
 Grandma’s recipe calls for “soup beans”, where “soup beans” equals those dried navy beans, I think.
-However, all I had was some dried pinto beans, and I had not had the forethought to soak ’em overnight (who can remember?), so I threw them into a pot and boiled them for, like, a couple of hours, which is pretty much the same thing as soaking overnight:
+However, all I had was some dried pinto beans, and I hadn’t thought to soak ’em overnight, so I threw them into a pot and boiled them for a couple of hours, which is pretty much the same thing as soaking overnight:

-Once the ham bone is cooked and the beans have boiled until soft, you are ready to rock ‘n’ roll with the rest of the ingredients, where “rock ‘n’ roll” equals throw ’em all into a pot and cook, cook, cook:
+Once the ham bone is cooked and the beans have boiled until soft, you are ready add the rest of the ingredients:

 A couple of points about how my other ingredients vary from what’s called for in the recipe: First of all, I don’t know why she lists “tomato juice” because my soup was pretty watery and tomato juice wouldn’t have helped me there.
-Also, tomato juice is something I never have just laying around, and if I do, I’m saving it for Bloody Marys.
-So, I substituted a small can of tomato paste, and that worked great.
+I substituted a small can of tomato paste, and that worked great.
 Plain tomato sauce would work, too.
-But it has to be PLAIN, not, like, Ragu or some other flavored sauce, OK?
+But it has to be PLAIN, not, like, Ragu or some other flavored sauce.
+A can of those petite diced tomatoes would also work.

 Bay Leaves: I threw in a couple while the soup was cooking.
 Why?
 I thought it’d make it better.
-Grandma’s recipe doesn’t call for them, but I threw caution to the wind and snuck ’em in there.
-(Also, I’m trying to find ways to use them up, because I got pretty excited and bought that huge bag of them at Penzey’s.)
+Grandma’s recipe doesn’t call for them, but I figured why not.

 Lastly: Grandma’s recipe calls for chopped hard boiled eggs.
 I seriously have no recollection of her putting eggs into her soup… so I don’t put ’em in.
 I give you permission to buck tradition – like I did – and just skip the eggs.
-But – shhhh – don’t tell anyone, OK?
-About the added bay leaves OR the omitted eggs.
+(But let’s keep that between us.)

-OK, so you put all of that into the pot with the ham broth and the beans and keep on cooking it, again, for maybe another hour or two.
+So you put all of that into the pot with the ham broth and the beans and keep on cooking it, again, for maybe another hour or two.
 Stir it occasionally to keep the beans from burning to the bottom.
-OR, throw it into the crock pot at this point and let it cook all afternoon.
+OR, throw it into the crock pot and let it cook all afternoon.
 You’ll also want to add the extra ham here, too, and pull out the bone at some point and clean it off and add that ham to the soup as well.

 Ideally, your soup will thicken into a hammy, beany, salty stewy soup.
-Mine did not; I carelessly used too much water.
+Mine did not; I used too much water.
 But it tasted good, and heck, if you add enough saltine crackers, any soup will thicken right up.
-Here’s what it looked like right before Middle Son (a.k.a.
-The Boss) inhaled his:
+Here’s what it looked like right before one of my sons inhaled his:

-You can freeze this soup, or just keep it in the fridge and reheat it over and over for, like, days on end.
+You can freeze this soup, or just keep it in the fridge and reheat it over and over for days on end.
 It gets better every time.